Hootenanny (The Replacements album)

-Hootenanny is the second studio album by the American rock band The Replacements, released on April 29, 1983 by Twin/Tone Records.
+Hootenanny is the second studio album by the American rock band the Replacements, released on April 29, 1983, by Twin/Tone Records.
 The album received positive reviews from critics.

 Recording and release

 Hootenanny was mostly recorded from October 1982 to January 1983 at the Stark/Mudge Mobile Unit warehouse in Brooklyn Center, Minnesota, which was described in the liner notes as "a warehouse in some godawful suburb north of Mpls".
 The tracks "Run It" and "Within Your Reach" were recorded at Blackberry Way, while the song "Treatment Bound" was recorded "in the basement".
-The album was released on April 29, 1983 by Twin/Tone Records.
+The album was released on April 29, 1983, by Twin/Tone Records.
 According to the record label, Hootenanny sold more than 38,000 vinyl copies.
 In 2008, The album was remastered and reissued by Rhino Entertainment, containing seven additional tracks and liner notes by Peter Jesperson.
 The album's cover art, created by fellow Minneapolis musician and Hüsker Dü drummer, Grant Hart, under the alias of "Fake Name Graphx", is based on the 1963 Crestview Records compilation album The Original Hootenanny.
+Westerberg described the cover as, "Our first blatant theft.
+We were dumb enough to think that if we pretended nothing ever came before us, we could fool people into thinking it all started with us."

 Music and lyrics

-Hootenanny is often regarded as the first release on which The Replacements began to branch out from the "breakneck punk" that characterized their earlier work, through the incorporation of various genres such as blues, country, rockabilly, and boogie.
+Hootenanny is often regarded as the first release on which the Replacements began to branch out from the "breakneck punk" that characterized their earlier work, through the incorporation of various genres such as blues, country, rockabilly, and boogie.
 The opening track "Hootenanny" features a rearranged lineup of Chris Mars on lead guitar, Tommy Stinson on rhythm guitar, Bob Stinson on bass guitar, and Paul Westerberg on drums and vocals, while "Within Your Reach" features Westerberg on all instruments and vocals.
 The lyrics for the song "Lovelines" were largely taken verbatim from the classifieds section of an issue of City Pages, a Minneapolis newspaper.
 The surf-instrumental "Buck Hill" takes its name from a small skiing area in Burnsville, Minnesota, just a few miles south of Minneapolis.
-"Mr. Whirly" is a parody of the Beatles track "Oh!
+"Mr. Whirly" is a parody of the Beatles song "Oh!
 Darling" (with the opening bars of "Strawberry Fields Forever") and bears the writing credit "mostly stolen" on the record label.